Kaththi: Plot

 In Kolkata, Kathiresan "Kathir" is a prisoner who helps the police capture an escaping prisoner, Vivek Banerjee, but escapes himself afterwards.
 In Chennai, Kathir plans to run away to Bangkok with his friend Ravi.
 However, he drops this plan after falling in love with Ankitha.
 Later, Kathir and Ravi notice thugs shooting Jeevanandham "Jeeva", who resembles Kathir.
 They admit him to a hospital, and Kathir decides to impersonate Jeeva to avoid the police.
 Under Jeeva's name, Kathir and Ravi enter a retirement home run by Jeeva, planning to steal ₹25 lakh for their Bangkok trip until Kathir learns about Jeeva's mission.

-Jeeva was a communist ideologue and post-graduate in hydrology from the arid village of Thanoothu in Tirunelveli district who had discovered groundwater under some lands of the hamlet.
+Jeeva was a communist ideologue and postgraduate in hydrology from the arid village of Thanoothu in Tirunelveli district who had discovered groundwater underneath some lands of the hamlet.
 The villagers could use the water as an irrigation source for the entire Tirunelveli district and the neighbouring Thoothukudi district.
-However, a greedy entrepreneur, Shirag, tricked the villagers into giving their lands for factory construction.
-Jeeva got arrested, and six villagers committed suicide to bring this news to the forefront of the media and get Jeeva released.
+However, a greedy entrepreneur, Chirag, tricked the villagers into giving their lands for factory construction by getting their fingerprints and killing them.
+Jeeva got arrested, and six villagers committed suicide brought this news to the forefront of the media and got Jeeva released.

-Moved by Jeeva's past, Kathir takes up the cause for the villagers while still posing as Jeeva.
-The people of the retirement home and Kathir go to the jury to convince them in their favour, but Kathir starts stating rules and scares the main jury person (whom Shirag had bribed).
-Kathir then sends a person disguised as a hairdresser to Shirag and makes him lay a fingerprint on Shirag's neck.
-After that, Shirag sends fifty men to kill Kathir, but he defeats them.
+Emotionally moved by Jeeva's past, Kathir takes up the cause for the villagers while still posing as Jeeva.
+The people of the retirement home and Kathir go to the jury to convince them in their favour, but Kathir starts reciting rules and scares the main juror (whom Chirag had bribed).
+Kathir then sends a person disguised as a hairdresser to Chirag and makes him lay a fingerprint on Chirag's neck.
+After that, Chirag sends fifty men to kill Kathir, but he defeats them.
 Meanwhile, Jeeva finds himself in the Kolkata prison.
 With the help of Vivek, who has heard his story and plans to kill Kathir, he escapes with Vivek's henchmen.
 Unaware that Jeeva is heading for Chennai with Vivek's henchmen, Kathir attempts to convince the media to bring the villagers' plight to national consciousness.